mkdocs/mkdocs/docs/user-guide/configuration.md

 *   `validation.nav.omitted_files`
     * > The following pages exist in the docs directory, but are not included in the "nav" configuration: ...
 *   `validation.nav.not_found`
-    * > A relative path to 'foo/bar.md' is included in the 'nav' configuration, which is not found in the documentation files.
+    * > A reference to 'foo/bar.md' is included in the 'nav' configuration, which is not found in the documentation files.
     * > A reference to 'foo/bar.md' is included in the 'nav' configuration, but this file is excluded from the built site.
 *   `validation.nav.absolute_links`
     * > An absolute path to '/foo/bar.html' is included in the 'nav' configuration, which presumably points to an external resource.